vaharoni/devops/docs/DayToDay.md

 All `./devops` commands work under a certain `MONOREPO_ENV`.
 This is typically set by running `--env`, but if the `MONOREPO_ENV` variable is present it takes precedence.
 Most commands affect some remote state, and thus can only work with `staging` and `production` environments.
 Some local commands can also work with `development` and `test` environments.

 To declare env variables locally, use the `config` folder.
-This folder can contain the following files:
+This folder can contain the following `.env` files:
 - `.env.global` - environment variables that are applied regardless of the environment
 - `.env.<env>` - environment variables that are applied depending on which environment the command is executed under (e.g. `.env.development` and `.env.test`).